WICG/ua-client-hints/README.md

 2. Similarly, user agents would freeze the `navigator.appVersion`, `navigator.platform`,
     `navigator.productSub`, `navigator.vendor`, and `navigator.userAgent` attributes to
-    appropriate values for the frozen `User-Agent` string.
+    appropriate values for the frozen `User-Agent` string, along with a `navigator.mobile` attribute signifiying if a user agent wants a "mobile" UX.

 3. Browsers should introduce several new Client Hint header fields: